Chapter 1: Chapter 1

 There was what appeared to be a padded seat.
-In fact, there were two of them.
+There were two of them.
 Side by side in front of something shrouded by dust.

-Harry looked over at an apparently stunned Hermione.
+Harry looked over at a stunned Hermione.
 "Looks like it.
-Weren't there chairs in the um past?"
+There were chairs in the um past, were there not?"

 Hermione pointed her torch at the back of the chair.
 "Chairs made of metal and what looks like plastic?"

 Hermione Granger was a logical and intelligent witch.
 Which was why her current situation was so damn frustrating.
 Inside a burial mound, over a thousand years old was….was whatever this chamber was.
 The walls looked like stone but were not.
 She had proven that with a simple tap.
 It sounded like metal but some type of metal she hadn't seen before.
 What she had originally assumed was an altar was set with gems and crystals.
 Frowning she played the light over it again.
 It looked familiar somehow, but she couldn't place it.
 She was about to examine the crystals more closely when Harry spoke up.

 Harry pointed his torch at the two chairs.
 "Hermione, is it me or does it look a bit like a control panel with two seats."

 Hermione nodded, "A bit.
 I mean it does almost look like something.
 That doesn't mean that it is.
 It could be an altar or have some other ritual purpose.
 Right now we don't know what it is."